About Jeff

 What started as a part-time and sometimes neglected hobby has become my ongoing career.

-What a blessing to be able to provide for my family doing what I love and what a privilege to be able to interact with so many people and make so many friends from perfect strangers!
+What a blessing to be able to provide for my (now grown) family doing what I love and what a privilege to be able to interact with so many people and make so many friends from perfect strangers!

 In the present, my story continues to unfold with too many possibilities ahead of me to count including a 2nd book on the way now released, actual food products in stores and available online and a website and forum that continue to grow beyond my imagination with more than 3 million visits each month.